miktim/RESTup/RESTup_server_v1.3_61100-EN.md

  - copy the source files to the "%inFolderName%" subfolder;
  - return the result files from the subfolder "%outFolderName%".

-Information about the connected services and the limitations of the user session is found in the help file of the root folder of the server.
+Information about the connected services and the limitations of the user session is found in the help file of the root folder.

 **IMPORTANT:** in this version, the user is identified by an IP or host name or a combination of X-Forwarded-For + Via request header values.